CrowdHailer/typetanic/README.md

 - I don't know if forge without a block should reraise the exisiting error or return a specific ForgeError
 - I would be tempted to privatise the `new` method after creating forge as it is the new method that will correctly handle singleton objects.
 In addition it's easy to use new through habit, which is probably not wanted after including a forge method.

+Think decided ArgumentError best as [].fetch 1 throws IndexError and {}.fetch :a throws KeyError

 ##### Stash
 Adds a `stash` and `load` method to reduce the type to a primitive that can be stored in a database.
 Normally the same as `to_s` and `new` but added here for unusual situations.